 54. Lease for public purposes any real property, improvements for real property and personal property under the same terms and conditions, to the extent applicable, as are specified in sections 11-651 and 11-653 for lease-purchases.

 55. Enact ordinances prescribing regulation of alarm systems and providing for civil penalties to reduce the incidence of false alarms at business and residential structures relating to burglary, robbery, fire and other emergencies not within the limits of an incorporated city or town.

-56. In addition to paragraph 9 of this section, and notwithstanding section 23-504, sell or dispose of, at no less than fair market value, county personal property that the board deems no longer useful or necessary through a retail outlet or to another government entity if the personal property has a fair market value of not more than one thousand dollars, or by retail sale or private bid, if the personal property has a fair market value of not more than fifteen thousand dollars.
-Notice of sales in excess of one thousand dollars shall include a description and sale price of each item and shall be published in a newspaper of general circulation in the county, and for thirty days after notice other bids may be submitted that exceed the sale price by at least five percent.
+56. In addition to paragraph 9 of this section, and notwithstanding section 23-504, sell or dispose of, at no less than market value, county personal property that the board deems no longer useful or necessary through a retail outlet or to another government entity if the personal property has a market value of not more than $1,000, or by retail sale or private bid, if the personal property has a market value of not more than $15,000.
+Notice of sales in excess of $1,000 shall include a description and sale price of each item and shall be published in a newspaper of general circulation in the county, and for thirty days after notice other bids may be submitted that exceed the sale price by at least five percent.
 The county shall select the highest bid received at the end of the thirty-day period.

 57. Sell services, souvenirs, sundry items or informational publications that are uniquely prepared for use by the public and by employees and license and sell information systems and intellectual property developed from county resources that the county is not obligated to provide as a public record.